Paul has been a Green Bay Packers fan all of his life. He remembers seeing Bart Starr, Paul Hornung, and Jimmie Taylor play in the 1960s.

-Aaron Rodgers and guard Josh Sitton are two uncontested leaders on offense.
+Aaron Rodgers and guard Josh Sitton have been two uncontested leaders on offense.
 Rodgers plays no favorites and is doing everything he can for the needs of the team.
 He has been spreading the ball around to all of his talented receivers.
 When his teammates mess up a play, he is not afraid to let them know.
-This was seen when he took tight end Jermichael Finley to task for running bad passing routes in a Bears game a few years ago.
+This was seen when he took the tight end, Jermichael Finley, to task for running bad passing routes in a Bears game a few years ago.

 Charles Woodson and Clay Matthews were both the heart and soul of Green Bay's defense.
 Woodson is listed as a cornerback, but he did more than that in games.
 Based on different defensive alignments devised by Capers, Woodson would line up anywhere on the field and frequently blitz the quarterback.
-He is a very intelligent player and set an example by giving more than 100% every play.
-He would never quit on a play much like outside linebacker Clay Matthews.
+He was a very intelligent player and set an example by giving more than 100% every play.
+He would never quit on a play, much like outside linebacker Clay Matthews.

 4. Good Team Chemistry

 A team can have a bunch of good players, but if they are selfish and don't play well together, they will not be very successful.
-The Packers have great chemistry now thanks to the coaches and player leadership.
+The Packers have great chemistry now, thanks to the coaches and player leadership.
 No team member has been suspended since the season began.
-All players know their roles and they have only one goal, which is to do anything they can for the good of the team.
+All players know their roles, and they have only one goal, which is to do anything they can for the good of the team.

 5. Excellent Fans

 It has been said that fans can be the 12th man on the team.
-Green Bay fans do give the Packers an advantage, especially when they are playing at home.
+Green Bay fans give the Packers an advantage, especially when they are playing at home.
 Lambeau Field has sold out every game since 1960.
 At home games, the fans cheer so enthusiastically that it can be hard for the opposing team to hear their quarterback calling signals.
 Packer fans also follow their team around the country to away games.
-In addition, there are fans throughout the country who root for the team when they are on the road.
+Also, there are fans throughout the country who root for the team when they are on the road.
 The Packers truly seem to be America's team.

 © 2011 Paul Richard Kuehn